Genvira/genvira.github.io/_pages/index.md

     title: Viral-based Therapeutics
     alt: A woman looking through a microscope
     excerpt: |
       Genvira specializes in viral engineering.
-We design, construct and characterize customized RNA/DNA viruses which are non-pathogenic, long term stability and have low immunogenicity and high transduction efficiency.
-These viruses are utilized in:
+      We design, construct, and characterize customized RNA/DNA viral vectors that are **non-pathogenic, genetically stable, exhibit low immunogenicity, and deliver high transductions efficiency***.
+      Our platform underpins pipeline and partnered programs in:

       - Cancer Immunotherapy
       - Gene therapy
       - Vaccines